sqfmi/watchy-docs/docs/create-watchface.md

 We'd love to see what you've created!
 Share your watch face with us and we'll post it on our gallery:

+1. Take a screenshot of your watch face!
+Follow the instructions [here](https://github.com/sqfmi/Watchy/wiki/Screenshots-of-Watchfaces)
-1. Make sure you have a GitHub repo with the source code, and a 200x200 screenshot of the watch face (must be a black and white \*.bmp or \*.gif)
+2. Make sure you have a GitHub repo with the source code, and a 200x200 screenshot of the watch face (must be a black and white \*.bmp or \*.gif)
-2. Add your watch face to the bottom of this [`json file`](https://github.com/sqfmi/watchy-docs/blob/main/src/pages/watchfaces/watchfaces.json) like so:
+3. Add your watch face to the bottom of this [`json file`](https://github.com/sqfmi/watchy-docs/blob/main/src/pages/watchfaces/watchfaces.json) like so:
 ```json
     {
         "id" : "ID_NUMBER",